agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 > The serial effect: The other type of dependence commonly encountered
 > is caused in which measurements are taken over time and observations
-> close togehter in time tend to be more similar than observations
+> close together in time tend to be more similar than observations
 > collected at distant time points.

 *no-example*